What Is Not A Feature Of Natural Selection

 10. Natural Selection is NOT Always Adaptive

 While natural selection generally leads to adaptation, it's not always the case.
 Sometimes, seemingly non-adaptive or even maladaptive traits can persist in populations due to various factors.
-These include genetic drift, linkage disequilibrium (where genes are inherited together), and trade-offs between different traits (a trait that enhances one aspect of fitness might compromise another).
+And these include genetic drift, linkage disequilibrium (where genes are inherited together), and trade-offs between different traits (a trait that enhances one aspect of fitness might compromise another).
 Understanding these exceptions to the rule provides a more nuanced view of evolutionary processes.

 Scientific Explanation: The Mechanics of Natural Selection